 - Adult Fear: When the baby falls into the water pit and starts drowning.
 Luckily, he's saved by his parents.

 - Big Sleep: At the end the father closes his eyes and then passes away peacefully.

 - Bittersweet Ending: The father lives and dies on that island, but at least he dies in his sleep, and in the company of the mother no less.
 This also counts for the mother as well, who mourns for her husband until she changes back into a sea turtle.
-So there's little left for her on that island, and thus returns to the ocean.
+Content with the life she lead with him, the red sea turtle returns to the ocean.